Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience

-An explicit statement which directly establishes Proposition~\ref{prop:ellipsoid} can be found in Chapter~14 of \citet{schrijver1998theory}.
+An explicit statement which directly establishes \Cref{prop:ellipsoid} can be found in Chapter~14 of \citet{schrijver1998theory}.
 We should note that the ellipsoid method is only used to establish poly-time solvability in theory, and that a column generation method which adds primal variables $x_v(\pi)$ as needed on-the-fly is usually more efficient in practice.

-In either case, we only have a black box for verifying~\eqref{eq:prophetdualmax} if every online type $v\in V$ has a patience which is deterministic \citep{purohit2019hiring} or stochastic with constant hazard rate (Section~\ref{sec:starconsthazard}), or has a small number of neighbors.
-Under general stochastic patience distributions, we only have a 1/2-approximation (Section~\ref{sec:arbpatience}) for the star graph problem.
-Nonetheless, one can still use the structure of the dual LP, along with this approximate separation, to compute a $(1/2-\epsilon)$-approximate solution to the primal LP.
-This is formalized in the Proposition below.
+In either case, while the dynamic programming approach of \citet{purohit2019hiring} gives us an optimal algorithm for verifying~\eqref{eq:prophetdualmax} in polynomial time, for the setting of general stochastic patience described in \Cref{sec:arbpatience}, the algorithm we present is only a $1/2$-approximation for the star graph problem.
+Nonetheless, one can still use the structure of the dual LP, along with this approximate separation, to compute a $(1/2-\epsilon)$-approximate solution to the primal LP.\@ This is formalized in the \namecref{prop:potentialBased} below.

-\begin{proposition} Suppose for every online type $v\in V$, we are given a black box which is a $\kappa$-approximation algorithm for the maximization problem in~\eqref{eq:prophetdualmax}.
-Then a solution to LP~\eqref{lp:prophet} with objective value at least $(\kappa-\epsilon)\OPTP$ can be computed, in time polynomial in the problem parameters and $1/\epsilon$. \end{proposition}
+\begin{proposition} Suppose for every type $v\in V$, we are given a black box which is a $\kappa$-approximation algorithm for the maximization problem in~\eqref{eq:prophetdualmax}.
+Then a solution to LP~\eqref{lp:prophet} with objective value at least $(\kappa-\epsilon)\OPTP(G)$ can be computed, in time polynomial in the problem parameters and $1/\epsilon$. \end{proposition}